carlwarnberg/Project-2/README.md

 ### Objectives

-- Conduct a penetration test using Kali Linux
+- Conducted a penetration test of a vulnerable network using Kali Linux
-- Analyze logs and identify incidents using Kibana
+- Analyzed logs and identified incidents using Kibana
-- Provide recommendations for system hardening and configuration
+- Provided recommendations for system hardening and configuration

+### Notes

+- This project was performed in an Azure Lab Services environment
+- Please see the presentation above for a full breakdown of the network, vulnerabilities discovered, and mitigation strategy recommendations